 1) Datasets: As shown in Table II, DS1 is a TPS/QPS (transaction/query per second) dataset from different clusters of machines.
-DS2 contains machine-level metrics (e.g., Search Response Time) collected from a large number of machines.
+DS2 contains machine-level metrics (e.g., Search Response Time, CPU utilization) collected from a large number of machines.
 All KPIs in these two datasets are collected at one-minute time interval for about one month.
-The KPIs in DS1 and DS2 are grouped into four and seven types respectively by the engineers of data providers.
-These types are regarded as the ground truth for clustering.
-However, according to these engineers, KPIs that belongs to the same type (e.g., CPU utilization) can be clustered into several clusters due to their differences in shapes, but KPIs in different types (e.g., CPU utilization and memory utilization) cannot belong to the same cluster.
-We calculate our evaluation metrics based on this rule.